 - You cannot request materials in the Course Reserve collection.

-- We are currently not able to offer physical interlibrary loans, including materials from Guelph-Humber, the University of Waterloo, or the Wilfrid Laurier University.
+- We are currently not able to offer physical interlibrary loans from institutions other than the University of Waterloo and Wilfrid Laurier University.

 - All returned items will be quarantined for 72 hours upon their return to the library.

 - Research help will continue to be offered online via Ask Us Chat, or you can book an in-depth research consultations online.

 - We will continue to offer all programs and workshops in an online format.